OndraPavlovic/web_app-Chronicle/README.md

 There is database in SQLite available.
 Part of the project is also administration site.
-Application Chronicle is incorporated in Project-Website (see another repository for reference).
+Application Chronicle is incorporated in Project-Website (for reference see another repository called Project-Website).

 Screenshot from Website: